gipi/electronics-notes/docs/Prototyping.md

 is to zoom out a lot and then click to the routing tool, at this point the missing piece will show magically.

+There is also a zoomunrouted.ulp that zooms in on any place that is unconnected.
+It is a standard part of our PCB pre-flight.

 ### Panelization

 The boards are not builded one at times, they are usually done in an unique sheet, the single